-Creating the Shadow Receiver Object
+Defining the Shadow Receiver Class

 The ShadowReceiver object implements the outlined shadow simulation algorithm.
 The actual implementation of this object is separated into two files.
 The first file implements the core operations of the object, while the second defines the WebGL-specific stencil operations.